-- 1. In respect of deposited securities, only members whose names appear in the Record of Depositors on 2 May 2018 shall be entitled to attend, speak and vote at this meeting. - 2.
+- 1. In respect of deposited securities, only members whose names appear in the Record of Depositors on 25 April 2019 shall be entitled to attend, speak and vote at this meeting. - 2.
 A member of the Company entitled to attend and vote at this meeting is entitled to appoint a proxy to attend and vote in his stead. - 3.
-The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or if such appointer is a corporation, under its common seal or under the hand of an officer or attorney of the corporation duly authorised in that behalf, and shall be deposited at the Registered Office of the Company at No. 7, Jalan PJS 7/19, Bandar Sunway, 47500 Subang Jaya, Selangor Darul Ehsan, not less than forty-eight (48) hours before the time appointed for holding this meeting or adjourned meeting, or, in the case of a poll, not less than twenty-four (24) hours before the time appointed for the taking of the poll. - 4.
-A member shall be entitled to appoint more than one (1) proxy to attend and vote at the meeting and that appointment shall be invalid unless the proportion of holdings represented by each proxy is specified. - 5.
-Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least one (1) proxy but not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 6.
-Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.
+The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing or if such appointer is a corporation, under its common seal or under the hand of an officer or attorney of the corporation duly authorised in that behalf, and shall be deposited at the Registered Office of the Company at No. 7, Jalan PJS 7/19, Bandar Sunway, 47500 Subang Jaya, Selangor Darul Ehsan, not less than forty-eight (48) hours before the time appointed for holding this meeting or adjourned meeting, or, in the case of a poll, not less than twenty-four (24) hours before the time appointed for the taking of the poll.